UA-178267240-1

 Хоровод is a site-specific installation that questions our perception of time, and suggests a more abstract way of understanding and experiencing it.

-The word Хоровод (from Ukrainian Khorovod or Horovod) reffering to an ancient East Slavic art form.
+The word Хоровод (from Ukrainian Khorovod or Horovod) referring to an ancient East Slavic art form.
 A combination of a circle dance and chorus singing.
 The circle dance symbolises moving around the sun, it was a pagan rite that associated with the celebration of summer—bathing cycle of dances.

 2022